 First, you should include a clear description of what your company is and what it does.
 Web users are incredibly fickle in terms of their attention spans, and so you should be concise and direct in your explanation.
 This means you should start with a website homepage that clearly states your company name and your key products or services.

-When creating your website, you should also make a point of registering a simple and memorable web address.
+When you create a website, you should also make a point of registering a simple and memorable web address.
 As soon as you decide to create a website, you’ll need to select a domain name as your web address.
 This is the name that users will enter into their browser to visit your site.
 Domain names normally end with a “.com” or a “.co.uk” in the UK, but there are loads of options that you can reserve as part of your web address, by using domain registration sites like 123-reg.co.uk.

 When in doubt, most businesses opt for their company name or something similar.
 You cannot register a domain name that somebody else is currently using, so you’ll need to search online before registering, to make sure nobody else is using your desired web address.